-With this information, you can jump right on to a professional vehicle outlines library and find the vehicle template for that specific car, van or truck.
-If you want to be ahead of the game, check out the Top 10 Most Popular Car Outlines for 2018 and have them ready for your customers!
+With this information, you can jump right on to a professional vehicle outlines library and find the vehicle template for that specific car, van, or truck.
+If you want to be ahead of the game, check out the Top 5 Most Popular Car Outlines in 2020 and have them ready for your customers!

 Why a Car Outline?

 A great car wrap will fit the car like a glove (it’s one of the things that distinguish it from a bad wrap), and cars aren’t flat surfaces: they have doors, door handles, windows, mirrors, bumpers, curves.
 To design in 2D something that will be displayed on a 3D surface –be it full or partial wraps–, you need to design is based on very accurate dimensions of the whole car body and its details.
 Using vehicle templates aka car silhouettes is the best practice because:

 - It’s precise: a car wrap requires of very accurate measurements of the whole car body and its details.
 Leaving this to the non-trained civil (including yourself) is not a good idea.
 Vehicle wrap template files are made with very faithful dimensions

 - It’s fast: even if you or your client take the measurements yourselves, it’s a very tedious and time-consuming task.
 Vehicle outlines are ready to download and get to work

 - It’s cheap: some vehicle templates offers are really good.
 For example, SignSilo has one awesome deal in their Vehicle Club plan, with 25 downloads a month for a whole year at just $99!
 That is 300 templates for only $0.32 each, an insanely low price, more when you discover they have a library with 20,000 templates covering 30 years of vehicles up to the latest 2018 models!

 For more info on the usefulness of vehicle outlines, and where to buy them, read our Full Guide to Vehicle Wraps!